 But without fostering employer branding, the double-edge sword of workplace social media might compromise retention.

-Many CEOs and HR managers are taking on these risks however, knowing full well that it’s simply an evolution of the unavoidable requisite of investing in employees.
+Many CEOs and HR managers are taking on these risks though, knowing full well that it’s simply an evolution of the unavoidable requisite of investing in employees.

 As the meme/quote goes that can be seen floating around LinkedIn: